 6.1.
 Scanning for TSI Signal Line Crosses

-Most trading platforms allow you to build custom scans to find assets that meet specific criteria.
+Most trading platforms allow traders to build custom scans to find assets that meet specific criteria.
 A simple yet effective scan is to look for a TSI crossover, which can indicate the start of a new momentum move.

 - Bullish Scan: The condition would be “The TSI Line crosses above its companion EMA.”
 This helps find stocks or forex pairs where momentum is just starting to turn positive.